Arrow BOOK

 • Changes in blood pressure or heart rate

-Your consultant will screen for risk factors and adjust the plan if there are concerns.
+Your consultant will screen for risk factors and adjust the plan if there are any concerns.

-Arrange a consultation to discuss whether IV lidocaine infusion may be appropriate for your wide spread pain or fibromyalgia.
+Arrange a consultation to discuss whether IV lidocaine infusion may be appropriate for your fibromyalgia or wide spread pain.

 Book A Consultation